gatling/gatling/src/docs/content/tutorials/installation/index.md

 If you get strange errors such as `Unsupported major.minor version 51.0` and you were expecting to run a JDK8, you might want to explicitly set `JAVA_HOME`.
 {{< /alert >}}

+The bundle structure is as following:

+* `bin`: launch scripts for Gatling and the Recorder.
+* `conf`: configuration files for Gatling, Akka and Logback.
+* `lib`: Gatling and dependencies binaries
+* `user-files`:
+    * `simulations`: where to place your Simulations code.
+You must respect the package folder hierarchy.
+    * `resources`: non source code files such as feeder files and templates for request bodies.
+* `results`: where test results are generated.

 ## Using a Build Tool